blacklabelops/logrotate/README.md

 for containers that write logfiles and need a log rotation mechanism.
 Just hook up some containers and define your backup volumes.

-Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](https://www.hipchat.com/geogBFvEM)

 # Make It Short

 In short, this container can rotate all your Docker logfiles just by typing: